zohaib87/xe-plugin/README.md

 ## Download

-You can download the [Latest Stable Release](https://github.com/XeCreators/xe-plugin/releases/latest) or use the following command if you have composer installed.
+You can download the [latest stable release](https://github.com/XeCreators/xe-plugin/releases/latest) or use the following command if you have `composer` installed.

     composer create-project xecreators/xe-plugin